-Central Deborah Gold Mine’s Story
+Central Deborah Gold Mine’s History

-During this time miners extracted almost one tonne of gold (929kg) from the ground, which would be worth around $37 million in today's prices!
+Central Deborah Gold Mine operated from 1939-1954 and during that time employed 357 male miners who successfully extracted almost one ton of gold (929kg) from the ground, which would be worth about $46 million in today's prices.